melodiaz23/learning-js/README.md

 **Text nodes** ->  All text we have.
 -> Is stored as objects but as a different kind of object, with differente properties and different methods.

+i.e:
+    textContent // Text content element, wich in the end holds the text.

+> **Nodes**
+-> Are the objects that mmake up the DOM.
+Everything in the DOM is a node.
+-> HTML tags are 'element nodes' (or 'elements')
+-> Text creates 'text nodes'
+-> Attribute create 'attribure nodes'

+> **Elements**
+-> Elements are one type of nodes
+-> We have especial properties an methods to interect with the elements.
+-> Available methods and properties depend on the kind of element.
+-> Can be selected in various different ways (via JS) -> Can be created and removed via JS.

 ### Querying DOM nodes & traversing the DOM

+#### Queryng Elements

+**querySelector(), getElementByld()**
+-> Will select one element at a time.
+-> Query selector takes a CSS selector as we could use it in a CSS file.
+-> Get element by ID takes an ID, assigned to an HTML element and selects and element by that.
+-> Direct referente to DOM element is returned.

+**querySelectorAll(), geteElementsByTagName()**
+-> Will select multiple elements.
+-> Give access (return) to collections of elements (array-like objects) - Tipically a NodeList -> Different ways of querying elements.
+-> Get elements by tag name give all the elements that have a certain HTML tag.
+-> Query selector all, give us access to a non-live node list (a snapshot of the currently rendered DOM)

 ### Evaluating & manipulating DOM nodes